 Facts about the Sycamore Tree

-The largest deciduous tree in the Eastern U.S., sycamore trees can grow 75 to 100 feet tall with a similar spread, and even taller under ideal conditions.
+The largest deciduous tree in the Eastern United States, sycamore trees can grow 75 to 100 feet tall with a similar spread, and even taller under ideal conditions.
 The trunk may be as much as 10 feet in diameter.

 Sycamores have strong wood with several uses, but as the tree ages, a fungus attacks and consumes the heartwood.
 The fungus doesn’t kill the tree, but it makes it weak and hollow.
 Wildlife benefit from hollow sycamore trees, using them as storage chambers for nuts, nesting sites and shelter.